What's Covered Under Personal Property Coverage?

 What items have special limits under personal property coverage?

 Certain high-value categories are subject to sub-limits that are far below your total Coverage C limit.
-Common examples include jewelry (typically $1,500–$2,500 for theft), firearms (around $2,500), fine art and antiques ($1,500–$2,500), and cash (as little as $200).
+Common 2026 examples include jewelry ($1,500 to $2,500 for theft), firearms ($2,500), furs ($2,500), silverware ($2,500), and cash (as little as $200).
 If you own items that exceed these thresholds, you'll need to add a scheduled personal property endorsement to ensure they're fully covered.

 Does personal property coverage protect my belongings away from home?

-Yes — Coverage C typically extends to belongings outside of your home, such as items in your car, at a hotel, in a storage unit, or at a college dorm.
-However, most standard policies cap off-premises coverage at 10% of your total Coverage C limit.
+Yes, Coverage C typically extends to belongings outside of your home, such as items in your car, at a hotel, in a storage unit, or at a college dorm.
+However, most standard 2026 policies cap off-premises coverage at 10% of your total Coverage C limit.
 If you travel frequently or keep valuable belongings at other locations, consider increasing this limit or adding a rider for additional off-premises protection.